bgruening/galaxy-rna-workbench/howto_kitematic_win.md

 13. Once fully downloaded, the Docker container starts, loggin messages on the console.
 A web preview of the Galaxy RNA workbench is provided next to the console log.
 Click on the preview window to open it in a browser.
   ![13.png](screenshots/kitematic/win/13.png "Docker container starts")

-14. The web preview is fully opened in your default browser, where you can readilly start working on the workbench.
+14. The web preview is fully opened in your default browser, where you can readily start working on the workbench.
   The opening page shows some useful options to configure Galaxy, install new tools, or try the workbench through a guided tour: an interactive demo showing the usage of preloaded tools to carry out a simple workflow experiment.
   Tours can be stopped at any time, and provide you an overview of what can be done through Galaxy, using its tools, and reusing all available workflows.
   ![14.png](screenshots/kitematic/win/14.png "Workbench opens in the browser")